StonkDragon/Hive64/README.md

 - `SIGILL`: raised when an undefined instruction or an instruction which is undefined for the given parameters is executed
 - `SIGSEGV`: raised when an invalid memory address is read/written
 - `SIGBUS`: raised on an unaligned memory access
+- `SIGTRAP`: raised when a privileged instruction gets executed

 ### Branches
 |Mnemonic|Encoding|Description|